scikit-learn/enhancement_proposals/slep006/proposal.rst

 are sample aligned.

-Also note that ``X``, ``y``, and ``Y`` input arguments are never automatically added to the routing mechanism and they are routed and passed around the way they have been passed around until now.
+Also note that ``X``, ``y``, and ``Y`` input arguments are never automatically added to the routing mechanism and are always passed into their respective methods.

 Detailed description
 --------------------